JoeyyScott/general-gielinor-game/TESTING.md

         ```questionsRemaining.splice(Math.floor(Math.random() * questionsRemaining.length), 1);```

-    + I asked one of my close friends who has JavaScript experience and he suggested the splice function couldn't parse through my Math code.
+    + I asked one of my close friends who has JavaScript experience and he suggested the splice function could not parse through my Math code.
 I decided to try setting the data to a variable and splicing that instead.
-    + I took my Math formula and set a variable to that as you can see in the lines of code below.
+    + I took my Math formula and set a variable to that as you can see in the lines of code below:

         ```let questionToBeRemoved = Math.floor(Math.random() * questionsRemaining.length);```
         ```questionsRemaining.splice(questionToBeRemoved, 1);```